 Landscape Maintenance Assistant

 Participants work in our kitchen preparing a variety of dishes.
-They gain skills and experience in meal preparation for breakfast and lunch as well as maintaining a clean and professional kitchen.
-Participants can take these skills and become employment ready in the restaurant field.
+They gain skills and experience in meal preparation as well as maintaining a clean and professional kitchen.
+Participants can take these skills and become employment ready in the restaurant and food prep field.

 Thrift Shop Worker